-Preventive maintenance (PM) is the cornerstone of your asset management strategy.
+Preventive maintenance (PM) is the cornerstone of your asset management program.
 It’s the key to getting the longest lifecycle out of the equipment, machines, and vehicles that your business counts on.

-The best preventive maintenance plans aim to streamline tasks and operationalize the workflow in an efficient way.
+The best preventive maintenance plans help you streamline tasks and operationalize the workflow in an efficient way.
 In other words, you shouldn’t spend more time scheduling each maintenance task than actually doing it.
 But preventive maintenance also goes beyond scheduling to include the business intelligence that leads to a better bottom line.

 What is preventive maintenance?

-Preventive maintenance is a strategy of maintaining assets proactively to keep them in optimal condition and to reduce the risk of unscheduled repairs and certain safety concerns.
-It essentially combats anything that would put production on hold, delay projects, or call the company's reputation into question.
+Preventive maintenance is a strategy of maintaining assets proactively to keep them in optimal condition and to reduce the risk of unscheduled repairs and safety concerns.
+It essentially combats anything that would put production on hold, delay projects, or hurt the company's reputation.

 Documented maintenance needs for individual assets